Irish War of Independence: Early 1922

-Summer 1922: Northern offensive
+Summer 1922: Northern Offensive

-In May 1922 the IRA launched a Northern Offensive, secretly backed by Michael Collins, head of the Irish Provisional Government.
-By this time, the IRA was split over the Anglo-Irish Treaty, but both pro and anti-treaty units were involved.
+In May 1922 the IRA launched a Northern Offensive, secretly backed by Collins, head of the Irish Provisional Government.
+By this time, the IRA was split over the Anglo-Irish Treaty, but both pro and anti-Treaty units were involved.
 Some weaponry sent by the British to arm the National Army were in fact given to IRA units and their weapons sent to the North.
 However, the offensive was a failure.
 An IRA Belfast Brigade report in late May concluded that continuing the offensive was "futile and foolish" and would "place the Catholic population at the mercy of the Specials".

-On 22 May, after the assassination of West Belfast Unionist MP William Twaddell, the Northern government introduced internment and 350 IRA men were arrested in Belfast, crippling its organisation there.
+In April and May 1922, the IRA's Third Northern Division (under the command of Seamus Woods and Roger McCorley) conducted attacks on over 86 commercial premises in Belfast leading to £500,000 in damages.
+Multiple RIC barracks were attacked including the RIC Belfast Headquarters (Musgrave Street Barracks).
+After the 22 May assassination of West Belfast Unionist MP William Twaddell, the Northern government introduced internment and 350 IRA men were arrested in Belfast, crippling its organisation there.
 The biggest clash of the IRA offensive was the Battle of Pettigo and Belleek, which ended with British troops using artillery to dislodge around 100 IRA volunteers from the border villages of Pettigo and Belleek, killing three volunteers.
 This was the last major confrontation between the IRA and British forces during the revolutionary period.
 The cycle of sectarian violence in Belfast continued.
-May saw 75 people killed in Belfast and another 30 in June.
+In May, 75 people were killed in Belfast and another 30 in June.
 Several thousand Catholics fled the violence and sought refuge in Glasgow and Dublin.
 On 17 June, in revenge for the killing of two Catholics by Specials, Frank Aiken's IRA unit shot dead six Protestant civilians in Altnaveigh, south Armagh.
 Three Specials were also ambushed and killed.

-Collins held British Field Marshal Sir Henry Wilson (MP for North Down) responsible for the attacks on Catholics in the north and may have been behind his assassination in June 1922, though who ordered the shooting is unproven.
+Collins held Field Marshal Sir Henry Wilson, MP for North Down, responsible for the attacks on Catholics in the North and may have been behind his assassination in June 1922, though who ordered the shooting is unproven.
 The event helped to trigger the Irish Civil War.
 Winston Churchill insisted after the killing that Collins take action against the Anti-Treaty IRA, whom he assumed to be responsible.
-The outbreak of civil war in the South ended the violence in the North, as the war demoralised the northern IRA and diverted the organisation from the issue of partition.
+The outbreak of civil war in the south ended the violence in the North, as the war demoralised the northern IRA and diverted the organisation from the issue of partition.
 The Irish Free State quietly ended Collins' policy of covert armed action in Northern Ireland.

-The violence in the north fizzled out by late 1922.
+The violence in the North was over by late 1922.